terash2000/project-e/README.md

 ### Within classes, structs and interfaces
  - Enums
  - Delegates
- - Events (not to be confused with Method that is event-related mentioned above)
+ - Events (not to be confused with Methods that is "event-related" mentioned above)
  - Constant Fields
  - Static Fields
  - Readonly Fields
  - Serialize Fields (Unity-specific)
  - Fields
- - Properties (such as shorthanded getter and setter)
+ - Properties (Such as shorthanded getter and setter)
  - Indexers (Similar to properties but for arrays, read more at Microsoft pages)
  - Constructors
  - Finalizers (Destructors)